MattStockton/MattStockton.github.io/_posts/2024-08-02-narrating-your-webcam-as-mister-t.markdown

 ---
 layout: single
-title:  "Narrating your webcam with your own voice and Mister T"
+title: "Narrating Your Webcam with Your Own Voice and Mister T"
+excerpt: "I modified a demo that narrates your webcam in real time — using my own cloned voice and Mister T. It’s a fun example of how little effort it takes to build with AI now.
+The real question: what non-toy applications can we create with the same underlying tech?"
 ---

 When I'm trying to get people excited about AI and LLMs, showing them audio and video stuff usually does the trick.
 A demo I saw early on that blew me away was the 'narrating your webcam as David Attenborough' [demo](https://x.com/charliebholtz/status/1724815159590293764)